Vectorization (or image tracing) is the conversion

 Vector images are built up of lines and colour surfaces that are stored in files by mathematical equations.
 Vector graphics applications use these equations to rebuild the image on the screen.
 Zooming in on a vector image, regardless of size, every detail is preserved.

-Move mouse over or tap the image below to see a comparative result of zooming.
+Move the mouse over or tap the image below to see a comparative result of zooming.

 Click or tap on each image below to view all gallery behind it.